garden-of-delete/recombo_public/README.md

 initial_n_chains= 1
 warmup= 1000000
 sample_mode= a
-seed= 1603115585
+seed= 42
 block_file_size= 5000
 time_limit= 0

 Warming up 1 chains: (1000000 steps)
-Current Progress: 1000000/1000000

 Starting calibration...
 Testing chains...

 Starting sampling with 1 chains...

-Estimating average lengths with swapping... (crude estimate) 0.1858 137
+Estimating average lengths with swapping... (crude estimate)

+0.18 0.5 0.00316228 58.8855 0.0517601

+0.18 58.8855 133
 ```
-Here, `0.1858 137` is the result.
-The first number is an estimate of integrated autocorrelation time, where there closer the value is to .5
+First we see that the run parameters have been output.
+Here, `0.18 0.519492 0.00734673 58.9078 0.0532237` is the result.
+From left to right, the values displayed are: fugacity parameter, estimated integrated autocorrelation time, standard error in estimated integrated autocorrelation time, mean length, and standard error in the mean length.
+An estimated integrated autocorrelation time close to .5 indicates statistical independence.
+On the next line, `0.18 58.8855 133` is an the fugacity parameter, independent estimate of the average length made without using the autocorrelation module, and a display of the raw variance in length.
+The second line provides a sanity check on rather opaque code behind the first, and one should expect the average length values to agree exactly.

+Option 1 is most suitable for exploratory work, when the relationship between fugacity parameter and length is unclear, or when limited on disk space for generating a large dataset.

-Option 2 has the advantage of allowing the use of correlated samples with the drawback of requiring
+Option 2 has the advantage of allowing the use of correlated samples with the drawback of requiring substantial additional information to be saved during the sampling process.
+It is therefore most suitable for large studies with a well explored BFACF parameter set.
+The `mmc` executable only saves this data when running in `-mode m`.
+See `scripts/batch_mean_analysis.py` to get a sense of what to do with the output from this mode.

 # Manual
 ### Installation